-If you happen to keep applying a new coat of paint to your siding or your house requires frequent painting, this is a sign of aged or damaged vinyl siding.
+If you’ve been applying a new coat of paint to your siding or your house requires frequent painting, this is a sign of aged or damaged vinyl siding.
 The siding, when it’s good, typically keeps the color and shape for at least eight years.
-However, if you feel like your house requires painting more frequently, it’s a sign that the existing siding is peeling, chipping or cracking.
+However, if you feel like your house requires painting more frequently, it’s a sign that the existing siding is peeling, chipping, or cracking.

 9. Higher Resale Value